-For afternoon pick up, please park in the east lot and enter through the east hall parent doors.
-For the safety of all children and staff at the UAH ELC, please exit at the east hall parent doors as well.
+For afternoon pick up, RISE families please park in the east lot and enter through the southeast hall doors.
+FCPK families please use the entrance on the right side of the building and enter through the west hall doors.
+Doors will open daily at 2:15pm and close at 2:30pm.
+Any parent/guardian that picks up after 2:30pm, will need to enter through the front lobby doors.
+For the safety of all children and staff at the UAH ELC, please exit from the same doors you entered.